 Also known as Network Graph, Network Map, Node-Link Diagram.

-This type of visualisation shows how things are interconnected through the use of nodes / vertices and link lines to represent their connections and help illuminate the type of relationships between a group of entities.
+This type of visualisation shows how things are interconnected through the use of nodes and link lines to represent their connections and help illuminate the type of relationships between a group of entities.

 Typically, nodes are drawn as little dots or circles, but icons can also be used.
 Links are usually displayed as simple lines connected between the nodes.
 However, in some Network Diagrams, not all of the nodes and links are created equally: additional variables can be visualised, for example, by making the node size or link stroke weight proportion to an assigned value.

-The two notable types of Network Diagram are "undirected" and "directed".
+The two notable types of Network Diagrams are "undirected" and "directed".
 Undirected Network Diagrams only display the connections between entities, while directed Network Diagrams show if the connections are one-way or two-way through small arrows.

 Network Diagrams have a limited data capacity and start to become hard to read when there are too many nodes and resemble "hairballs".

 D3.js Graph Gallery (D3.js)

 Need to access this page offline?